keu/docs/astro/install-aws.md

 :::

-## Step 2: Provide Setup Information to Astronomer
+## Step 2: Provide setup information to Astronomer

 For the AWS account you created as a prerequisite, provide Astronomer with:

 - Your AWS Account ID.
-- Your preferred Astro Cluster name.
+- Your preferred Astro cluster name.
-- The AWS region that you want to host your Cluster in.
+- The AWS region that you want to host your cluster in.
 - Your preferred node instance type.
 - Your preferred maximum node count.

-If not specified, Astronomer will create a Cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
-For information on all supported regions and configurations, see [AWS Resource Reference](resource-reference-aws.md).
+If not specified, Astronomer will create a cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
+For information on all supported regions and configurations, see [AWS resource reference](resource-reference-aws.md).

-From here, our team will provision an Astro Cluster according to the specifications you provided.
+From here, our team will provision an Astro cluster according to the specifications you provided.

-## Step 3: Create a Cross-Account IAM Role for Astro
+## Step 3: Create a cross-account IAM role for Astro

 After your Astro Cluster is created, Astronomer provides you with an external ID.
 Save the external ID as a secret or in another secure format.
 You need to add the external ID to AWS to allow Astronomer to access your AWS resources.
 For more information, see [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).